liferay/liferay-docs/devGuide/en/chapters/11-alloy-ui.markdown

     <script src="http://cdn.alloyui.com/2.0.0pr5/aui/aui-min.js"></script>

-Lastly, our script selects the first element of `aui-btn` class on the page and sets the button's width to 500 pixels on clicking it.
+Lastly, our script selects the first element of class `aui-btn` found on the page and sets a callback to set its width to 500 pixels when it is clicked.
 How's that for dynamic content!

 Let's take a closer look at this script.
 It uses YUI and AlloyUI in what is commonly referred to as a "sandbox".
 Sandbox is a pattern in which the content